pierre-rouleau/pel/doc/pel-manual.rst

 - ``pel-beginning-of-line`` is meant to replace ``beginning-of-line`` as it does the same and extends it: if point is already at the beginning of the line then it moves it to the first non-whitespace character.
+- ``pel-end-of-line`` is also replacing ``end-of-line``.
+If the point is already at the end of the line, then point moves to beginning of trailing whitespace if there is any (otherwise point does not move).
 - ``pel-newline-and-indent-below`` is useful as a variant of the return key.
 - ``pel-find-thing-at-point`` provides a search capability without the need for a tag database but it is limited in what it can find.
 It's a poor man